sebastienblanc/aerogear-controller/README.md

-# aerogear-controller PoC
+# aerogear-controller - very lean mvc controller

-**NOTE:** as this is a poc, it isn't production ready, missing validations, null checks, corner cases - so please don't be picky, **focus on the concepts**:

 ## how to create a new project